Qarsita

-The village is located in the extreme north of Lebanon, bordered on the north by Sfira, by Beit El Faqs on the west, by Nemrin on the south and bordered on the east by Western Lebanese mountains chain.
-Qarsita is one of the biggest villages in area in Aldaniya district, however Qarn Jayroun area, which is 15 km far from Qarsita, belongs administratively to the municipality of Qarsita because its agricultural areas belong too to some Qarsitian families.
+The village is located in the extreme north of Lebanon, bordered on the north by Sfira, by Beit El Faqs on the west, by Nemrine on the south and bordered on the east by Western Lebanese mountains chain.
+Qarsita is one of the biggest villages in area in Miniyeh-Danniyeh District, however Qarn Jayroun area, which is 15 km far from Qarsita, belongs administratively to the municipality of Qarsita because its agricultural areas belong too to some Qarsitian families.

 In 2012, Qarsita had an unofficial population of 5500, most of them are young.
-Since the 90th century, a large number of families migrated to the city of Tripoli either for work or to provide better educational opportunities.
+Since the 19th century, a large number of families migrated to the city of Tripoli either for work or to provide better educational opportunities.

+Etymology

+The name of this village is derived from the two Arabic words: "Qar" and "Sita", which mean "cold" and "famous" respectively.

+Demographics

+In 2014, Muslims made up 99.89% of registered voters in Qarsita.
+99.57% of the voters were Sunni Muslims.